By Dr. Wayne C. Moore

 These early settlers were known as the “Watauga Association” from 1769 to 1777.
 The territory was represented in the North Carolina legislature as the District of Washington.
 The new settlers had two main demands — protection from the Indians and the right to navigate the Mississippi River.
-However, these demands went unheeded and frustrated settlers formed the breakaway State of Franklin in August of 1784.
+However, these demands went unheeded, and frustrated settlers formed the breakaway State of Franklin in August of 1784.

-Though the fledgling state was unrecognized, John Sevier was named governor and the state began to set up an official government.
-Sevier would stand out as one of the most prominent and picturesque figures in the early and formative history of Tennessee.
+Though the fledgling state was unrecognized, John Sevier was named governor, and the state began to set up an official government.
+Sevier would stand out as one of the most prominent and picturesque figures in Tennessee’s early and formative history.
 He was called “the greatest of Indian fighters,” having fought against the Creek, Choctaw, and Cherokee.
 However, North Carolina was not pleased by this show of independence and began to reassert control over its western counties.
 These policies and internal divisions among East Tennesseans doomed the short-lived State of Franklin, which passed out of existence in 1788.
 That same year, Sevier was arrested on a charge of treason under North Carolina law, but he escaped.
 He was then elected to the North Carolina Senate and received a pardon from the governor, ending the treason charge.

-A distinct territorial government was granted to Tennessee in 1794, and on June 1, 1796 it entered the Union as the 16th State.
+A distinct territorial government was granted to Tennessee in 1794, and on June 1, 1796, it entered the Union as the 16th State.
 The seat of government moved several times, beginning at Knoxville, before moving to Kingston, Nashville, and Murfreesboro until 1826, when it was permanently fixed at Nashville.

 In the early years of settlement, planters brought slaves with them from Kentucky and Virginia.
-At the same time; however, there was support for emancipation of slaves, primarily fueled by white settlers fearing competition with slave labor.
+At the same time, however, there was support for the emancipation of slaves, primarily fueled by white settlers fearing competition with slave labor.
 At the constitutional convention of 1796, free blacks were given the right to vote if they met residency and property requirements.
 However, there was no emancipation law enacted.

 Tennessee took an active part in the War of 1812, especially in the operations in the Gulf region.
-Tidings of the declaration of war reached Andrew Jackson, Commander of the Tennessee Militia on June 26, 1812 and he authorized Governor Blount to tender to the President of the United States the services of himself and 2,500 men of his division as volunteers for the war.
+Tidings of the declaration of war reached Andrew Jackson, Commander of the Tennessee Militia, on June 26, 1812, and he authorized Governor Blount to tender to the President of the United States the services of himself and 2,500 men of his division as volunteers for the war.

-Despite a chronic shortage of supplies, little support from the War Department, and mutiny, Jackson’s militia army prevailed in a series of lopsided victories over the Red Sticks, a traditionalist faction of Creek Indians who led a resistance movement which culminated in the outbreak of the Creek War in 1813.
+Despite a chronic shortage of supplies, little support from the War Department, and mutiny, Jackson’s militia army prevailed in a series of lopsided victories over the Red Sticks, a traditionalist faction of Creek Indians who led a resistance movement that culminated in the outbreak of the Creek War in 1813.

 When British forces threatened New Orleans, Jackson took command of the defenses, including militia from several western states and territories.
 He was a strict officer but was popular with his troops, who often said he was as “tough as hickory,” which garnered him the nickname that he bore through life, of “Old Hickory.”